TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lab.md

 <br>
 Can you find a different solution?
 <br>
 Here are what the results, but not the source code, will look like.
+(Note: answers may have trailing zeros if floating point arithmetic is used which is fine, i.e. 1 may be displayed as 1.0)
 <br>
 ```
 Zero is 0